OpenClassrooms-Student-Center/alumnis/content/students/Alexandre.md

 # lowercase, no blank space, Capital case or special character.

-title: ratus
+title: Alexandre

 # First name or full name

-name: Ratus
+name: Alexandre Bardiaux

-date: 2016-10-28 17:20
+date: 2018-02-23 10:20

 # One line.

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Me faire une nouvelle jeunesse en quittant le papier pour le digital.
+objective: Devenir développeur de sites web et d'applications web.

-short_description: J'aime les belles lettres, le fromage et les pages écornées.
-J'apprends à coder pour me faire une nouvelle jeunesse.
+short_description: Je suis passionné par le développement.
+Je suis curieux, autodidacte et autonome.

 # don't touch that